 FINV

-The FINV function calculates the left-tailed F probability distribution.
-It returns the probability that the observed F statistic is less than or equal to the actual value.
+The FINV function calculates the inverse of the F probability distribution.
+It returns the F value for a given probability in the left tail of the distribution.

 =FINV(probability